 “We are shocked.
 This is not what we expected,” said Paul Kalas of the University of California at Berkeley and the SETI Institute in Mountain View, California.

 The Fomalhaut team led by Kalas considers this circumstantial evidence there may be other planet-like bodies in the system that gravitationally disturbed Fomalhaut b to place it in such a highly eccentric orbit.
-The team presented its finding Tuesday at the 221st meeting of the American Astronomical Society in Long Beach, Calif.
+The team presented its finding Tuesday at the 221st meeting of the American Astronomical Society in Long Beach, California.

 Among several scenarios to explain Fomalhaut b’s 2,000-year-long orbit is the hypothesis that an as yet undiscovered planet gravitationally ejected Fomalhaut b from a position closer to the star, and sent it flying in an orbit that extends beyond the dust belt.